public-data-and-ai-csm/Public-DataAI-Assets/docs/Watson_Speech.md

 ## Testing
 - [Testing Strategies For Speech Applications](https://medium.com/ibm-watson/testing-strategies-for-speech-applications-4aebfedc4b4f) - make sure that you are testing your speech applications adequately.
 Andrew Freed has some good approaches to doing testing in this area - it is not as easy as it sounds (pun intended).
+- [Announcing the Release of the Voice Agent Tester](https://www.ibm.com/cloud/blog/announcements/announcing-the-release-of-the-voice-agent-tester) - a testing resource to use for testing and improving your voice agent over time.
+It uses Watson Voice Gateway and Watson Speech services to test out your solution.

 ## Integrations
 - [Wave Hello to Watson Assistant Voice Interaction, and Goodbye to Complex Phone Trees](https://medium.com/ibm-watson/wave-hello-to-watson-assistant-voice-interaction-and-goodbye-to-complex-phone-trees-9521c2b8cc85) - nice article by [Preeth](https://medium.com/@preethm) on using the [Watson Assistant for Voice Interaction (WAVI)](https://medium.com/ibm-watson/introducing-watson-assistant-for-voice-interaction-e64d04656fde) integration to eliminate phone trees and annoying IVR systems.